Facing debt: advice and support

 Managing a reduced income

-How to deal with a reduced income due to coronavirus is a step-by-step guide to help people who are living on a reduced income due to coronavirus to take control of their finances
+How to deal with a reduced income due to coronavirus is a step-by-step guide to help people who are living on a reduced income take control of their finances

 The debt and coronavirus information hub contains up-to-date information on coronavirus and finances, including SSP, claiming benefits and what help is available from creditors.